‘General Hospital’ Spoilers: Oscar Confronts Miller’s Drew, Father-Son Drama Leads To Shocking Revelations?

 — General Hospital (@GeneralHospital) November 16, 2017

-However, regardless of whether Kim was involved in the memory switch experiments or not she could try to stop Oscar from meeting Drew, especially if she learns enough about Miller’s character to convince her that he is actually the man who fathered Oscar.
+However, regardless of whether Kim was involved in the memory switch experiments or not, she could try to stop Oscar from meeting Drew, especially if she learns enough about Miller’s character to convince her that he is actually the man who fathered Oscar.
 If Kim had avoided talking to Oscar about his father over the years then it is likely that she wouldn’t want him to meet Drew.
 In fact, Kim’s discovery that Oscar’s relationship with Josslyn (Eden McCoy) has inadvertently brought him very close to finding his father could make Kim regret her decision to bring her son to Port Charles, and she might consider taking Oscar away.

 Josslyn and Oscar would be alarmed to learn that Kim could be planning to separate them.
 Josslyn would thus intensify her investigation to uncover the truth about Oscar’s father.
-Now that they believe Miller’s character could be Drew and thus Oscar’s father, they would focus their investigation on him to confirm his identity.
+Now that they believe Miller’s character could be Oscar’s father Drew, they would focus their investigation on him to confirm his identity.
 The pair could stumble upon shocking information that introduces a startling twist to the plot of the story.

 General Hospital spoilers tease surprising developments in the aftermath of Andre’s (Anthony Montgomery) Jason reveal.